semaphoreci/semaphore/docs/docs/using-semaphore/optimization/monorepo.md

 ### Change detection in promotions {#promotions}

 You can use change detection in [promotions](../pipelines#connecting-pipelines).
-This is useful when you have continuous delivery or deployment pipelines that only need to run when certain folders or files in your project changes.
+This is useful when you have continuous delivery or deployment pipelines that only need to run when certain folders or files in your project change.

 With change detection, you can set up smarter deployment pipelines.
 Imagine you have web and mobile apps in the same repository.
-The process for deploying each component is different: for the web you might use a [Docker container](./docker), the Android app is deployed to the Google Store, while the iOS version goes to Apple.
+The process for deploying each component is different: for a web app you might use a [Docker container](./docker), the Android app is deployed to the Google Store, while the iOS version goes to Apple.

 With change detection on promotions, you can activate the correct deployment pipeline based on what component has changed in the last push.